Tried & Tested Books for Infants 0-12 Months Your Baby Will Love

 I’m sure many of you have felt this same frustration.
 The importance of reading to your baby is often emphasized to parents everywhere and many of us constantly feel like we aren’t doing it right or enough.

-After some trial and error, I learned how to read to my baby to encourage a love of reading.
-I also discovered books that made reading time engaging for both of us.
+After some trial and error, I learned how to read to my baby and it’s become our favorite time together.
+I also discovered great books that made reading time engaging for both of us.

 Try these books to help engage your baby with reading at a young age.